bpk667/ElFenixDeJade/rules/combat.md

 * Bad Luck: As a consequence of your failure, the Director can state that one or more of your mags were lost, taken away, or that they became unusable.

 ### Reload

-When you empty a mag, you’ll have to reload before being able to use the weap- on again.
+When you empty a mag, you’ll have to reload before being able to use the weapon again.
 To reload a weapon, you need a Quick Action.
-When all your mags are gone, you must get more either by paying Cash or by stealing them from defeat- ed Enemies.
+When all your mags are gone, you must get more either by paying Cash or by stealing them from defeated Enemies.

 To keep things simple, weapons are divided in types and each type shares a type of mag.
 For example, you cannot reload an assault rifle with a pistol mag, but you can use a pistol mag to reload any handgun model.

 ### A danger to others

-When shooting, you must be careful not to wound oth- er Heroes who are also fighting.
+When shooting, you must be careful not to wound other Heroes who are also fighting.

 Whenever you shoot at an Enemy who is in Melee with one or more of your friends, your Actions become a Gamble... at the others’ expense!
 This means that, if you roll one or more Snake Eyes (1), all your friends in Melee will have to fill that many Grit boxes, and could be quite irritated by all the bullets whizzing by their ears.

 You should also be very careful when handling weapons with the Explosive Feat.
 Using them is always a Gamble for yourself and the people around you!
-To learn more about Gambles, go to the dedicated chapter in
+To learn more about Gambles, go to the dedicated chapter in Section 3: IMPENDING DANGER!
-Section 3: IMPEND-
-ING DANGER!
+-->